Background pattern

 1. What is Taptiqom and what is it used for

-What type of medication is it and how does it work?
+What kind of medicine is it and how does it work?

-Taptiqom eye drops in solution contain tafluprost and timolol.
-Tafluprost is a medication in the group called prostaglandin analogs and timolol belongs to the group of medications called beta-blockers.
-Tafluprost and timolol act together and reduce eye pressure.
-Taptiqom is used when eye pressure is too high.
+Taptiqom eye drops, solution, contain tafluprost and timolol.
+Tafluprost is a medicine from a group called prostaglandin analogues, and timolol belongs to a group of medicines called beta-blockers.
+Tafluprost and timolol work together to reduce eye pressure.
+Taptiqom is used when the eye pressure is too high.

 Taptiqom is used to treat a type of glaucoma called open-angle glaucoma, a condition also known as ocular hypertension in adults.
-Both situations are related to an increase in eye pressure and may occasionally affect your vision.
+Both conditions are related to an increase in pressure in the eye and may occasionally affect your vision.

-2. What you need to know before starting to use Taptiqom
+2. What you need to know before you use Taptiqom

-• If you are allergic to tafluprost, timolol, beta blockers, or any of the other ingredients in this medication (listed in section 6).
+• if you are allergic to tafluprost, timolol, beta-blockers, or any of the other ingredients of this medicine (listed in section 6).

-• If you have or have had respiratory problems such as asthma, severe chronic obstructive pulmonary disease (a serious lung disease that can cause wheezing, difficulty breathing, or prolonged coughing).
+• if you have or have had respiratory problems such as asthma, severe chronic obstructive pulmonary disease (severe lung disease that can cause wheezing, breathing difficulties, or prolonged coughing).

 Consult your doctor, pharmacist, or nurse before starting to use Taptiqom.

-Before using this medication, inform your doctor if you have or have had:
+Before using this medicine, tell your doctor if you have or have had:

-• Heart disease (symptoms may include chest pain or pressure, shortness of breath, or asphyxiation), heart failure, or low blood pressure.
+• heart disease (symptoms may include chest pain or tightness, shortness of breath, or difficulty breathing), heart failure, or low blood pressure

-• Heart rhythm disorders, such as slow heartbeats.
+• heart rhythm disorders, such as slow heartbeat

-• Hyperthyroidism, as timolol may mask the signs and symptoms of thyroid diseases.
+• hyperthyroidism, as timolol may mask the signs and symptoms of thyroid disease

-• Myasthenia gravis (a serious disease that causes muscle weakness).
+• severe myasthenia (a disease that causes muscle weakness)

-• Other eye diseases, such as corneal disease (the transparent layer covering the front of the eye) or a disease requiring eye surgery.
+• other eye diseases, such as corneal disease (the transparent tissue that covers the front of the eye) or a disease that requires eye surgery.

-Be aware that Taptiqom may cause the following effects, and some may be permanent:
+Be awarethat Taptiqom may have the following effects and some may be permanent:

 Taptiqom may